clivetong/Talks/NetConf2024/README.md

 ![interpolated json](images/interpolated-json.png)

+---

-- Note double brackets to avid clash with JSON bracket (and the double $)
+- Note double brackets to avoid clash with JSON bracket (and the double $)

 ---